PENALTY OF SIN

-Jesus Christ completely paid the penalty of our sin (future, present and past) by substituting Himself in our place, therefor saving us from our sins.
+Jesus Christ paid the due penalty of our sin (future, present and past), therefore saving us from our sins.
 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).

 Salvation is available only through the sacrifice that Jesus made when he carried the sins of the world on the cross (John 14:6).

 Salvation from the penalty of sin is received to whoever believes the Gospel.

 If you believe the Gospel, you will become born-again, and are declared righteous as Christ is righteous.
 You can have assurance of eternal life (Isaiah 53:6; Acts 4:12; 2 Corinthians 5:21).